cyberlogic-consulting/cyberlogic-yt-camel-for-beginners/camel-sb-soap-client-example/Readme.md

 # Creating SOAP client with Apache Camel and Spring Boot for Beginners
-Code samples demonstrated in a video that is not yet published.
+Code samples demonstrated in https://youtu.be/96KpSllZQ20 .

 ## How to run
 Before running the application, start the [Apache Camel SOAP server with Spring Boot](../camel-sb-soap-server-example/) as it is described in its [Readme.md](../camel-sb-soap-server-example/Readme.md).